R-Pi-Cubed/PiCubed/README.md

 PiCubed makes the assumption that you are tinkering with a Raspberry Pi because you are the type of person that, well likes to tinker and know a little more about what's going on under the hood.
 If you are ready to learn a little more and put in a little more effort then this script if for you.
 If not, thank you for looking.
 We'll still be here if you want to learn a little more later.
 In all reality though running a Minecraft server, even a small one for you and a couple of friends, will require you to learn a few things about the process.

-Please refer to the [wiki](https://github.com/R-Pi-Cubed/PiCubed-Minecraft-Installer/wiki) for detailed information and instructions on how to get your server up and running.
+Please refer to [docs.picubed.me](https://docs.picubed.me) for detailed information and instructions on how to get your server up and running.

 ## Before you get started